roshnipal2819/VeloCityX-Data-Driven-Fan-Insights/README.md

 - Sponsorship interactions (ad clicks) showed a moderate correlation with both purchases and engagement.
 - Predictive accuracy in challenges was found to be a key factor driving purchases and user engagement.

-#### Clustering and User Segmentation
-Using K-Means clustering, three distinct user segments were identified:

-High-Engagement, High-Purchase Users: These users were the most valuable, with high engagement and purchase rates.
-They also interacted frequently with sponsorship ads.

-Moderate Engagement, Low Purchase Users: These users participated in fan challenges but had limited purchases and ad interactions.

-Low-Engagement, Non-Purchasers: This group was the least engaged, requiring targeted strategies to boost involvement.

 #### Predictive Modeling Results
 The following machine learning models were applied to predict merchandise purchases:

+Logistic Regression: Achieved 85% accuracy.

-Random Forest Model: Achieved 77% accuracy.
+Random Forest Model: Achieved 95% accuracy.
 Key predictors included Engagement Score, Predictive Accuracy, and Sponsorship Interactions.

-XGBoost Model: Performed slightly better, with 80% accuracy and higher recall for identifying purchasers.
+XGBoost Model: with 95% accuracy and higher recall for identifying purchasers.
 Fan Challenges Completed and Engagement Score were the most influential features.

 Neural Network Model: Captured non-linear relationships, achieving 83% accuracy.
 Required more training iterations for stable performance.